weddy3/game-under-repair/README.md

 ## How to run tests

-inside your vritual env, navigate to your directory which contains the `test` directory and run `make test`
+inside your vritual env, navigate to your tests directory and run `make test` for unit tests on the helper functions, or `make slowtest` for an end-to-end test.